 Description

-Shelter, 1874, by John Douglas for the 1st Duke of Westminster; at the village centre, originally the well house.
-Octagonal, oak framed (and with heavy turned oak balusters) on a tall battered plinth of red sandstone.
-The roof a truncated octagonal pyramid supporting a louvred ventilator beneath a spirelet terminating in a lead-covered finial which carries a gilded fish.
-Band of shaped openwork of oak beneath the swept eaves.
+This shelter, built in 1874 by John Douglas for the 1st Duke of Westminster, is located at the junction of Church Road and Paddock Road, forming an island in the road at the village center.
+Originally serving as a well house, it has an octagonal shape and is oak framed, featuring heavy turned oak balusters set on a tall battered plinth made of red sandstone.
+The roof is a truncated octagonal pyramid that supports a louvred ventilator beneath a spirelet, which is topped with a lead-covered finial that carries a gilded fish.
+There is a band of shaped openwork oak beneath the swept eaves.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.